Introduction

 If you directly convert the corresponding stereo pair to a color anaglyph, there are numerous saturated zones which are uncomfortable to view.
 If you first convert the stereo pair to black and white images then create the anaglyph, this anaglyph have, of course, no saturated zones which are uncomfortable to view and his fully comfortable :

-On the left : direct RGB anaglyph, on the right B&W conversion first.
+On the left : direct RGB anaglyph, on the right B&W conversion first. black and white conversion is the ultimate weapon against saturated spots.

 The trouble is it wipes all colors.